allenc125789/Homelab/README.md

 * [Bitwarden](https://github.com/bitwarden/server): A self-hosted password manager and vault.
 * [Proxmox](https://www.proxmox.com/en/): A KVM based Debian hypervisor.
 * [Netbox](https://github.com/netbox-community/netbox): A Network documentation program.
-Allows the tracking of IPs, Devices, and their status on the network.
+Allows the logging of IPs, Devices, and their status on the network.

 **File storage & Sharing**